Curriculum Information

 A Strong Basic Skills Curriculum

 At New Valley we have a firm belief that all children have the right to experience an ambitious and rigorous basic skills curriculum.
-Often known as the core curriculum, we have developed and continue to do so, a thorough and rigorous curriculum in reading, writing and mathematics.
-Each has its own intent statement and well-developed progression of learning.
-Whilst these are stand- alone curriculums, we also take advantage of the cross-curricular links that bring these subjects to life and afford meaningful contexts for learning.
+Often known as the core curriculum, we continue to develop a thorough and rigorous curriculum in reading, writing and mathematics.
+Each of these has its own intent statement and well-developed progression of learning.
+Whilst these are stand-alone curriculums, we also take advantage of the cross-curricular links that bring these subjects to life and provide meaningful contexts for learning.

 Reading Intent Statement:

-Our children will be young readers, developing the fluency and confidence to successfully comprehend, enjoy and understand a wide range of texts and media.
+Our children will be young readers, developing the fluency and confidence to successfully enjoy, understand and comprehend a wide range of texts and media.
 They will develop the habit of reading widely and often, for both pleasure and information, and know that reading is an open door to expanding their world and to all other learning opportunities.
-Our children will explore genres and appreciate the work of a wide range of authors, developing preferences and making discoveries.
+Our children will explore genres and appreciate the work of a wide range of authors, making discoveries and devloping preferences.
 They will acquire a wide vocabulary, develop a range of reading strategies, experience unfamiliar settings and unpick hidden meanings.
 They will learn to read and write as an author, to interpret, predict and enjoy reading aloud with developing prosody.
 Above all, they will develop a critical appreciation and love of reading and literature.

 Writing Intent Statement: